 c.Class A Shares deliverable to employees in satisfaction of subscriptions under Sunlight’s ESPP.

-There were no dividends declared for Sunlight’s Class A common stock during the three months and nine months ended September 30, 2022.
+There were no dividends declared for Sunlight’s Class A common stock during the three months ended March 31, 2023 and 2022, respectively.

 No definition available.